 Subject to some minor exceptions, all medicinal products must be authorised before being marketed in Ireland.
 An application for a marketing authorisation must be made to the HPRA or the European Medicines Agency, where appropriate.

 The HPRA is the competent authority for general medical devices, in vitro diagnostic medical devices and active implantable medical devices.
 The role of the HPRA is to ensure that all medical devices placed on the Irish market meet the requirements of national and EU legislation and to monitor the safety of medical devices in Ireland after they are placed on the market.

-The control of the export of 'dual-use' items and military goods is governed by the Control of Exports Act 2008 and the Control of Exports (Dual Use Items) Order 2009 (as amended), which gives effect to Council Regulation (EC) No. 428/2009 (as amended) setting up an EU regime for the control of exports, transfer, brokering and transit of dual-use items.
-Dual-use goods and technologies are goods and technologies (including software) that are normally used for civilian purposes but may have military applications.
+The control of the export of 'dual-use' items and military goods is governed by the Control of Exports Act 2008 and the Control of Exports (Dual Use Items) Order 2009 (as amended), giving effect to EU Council Regulation (EC) No. 428/2009 (as amended).
+Dual-use goods and technologies are goods and technologies normally used for civilian purposes but that may have military applications.
 The legislation and requirements are complex and cover a wide range of common products produced by industries dealing with electronics, computers (including software), telecommunications and aerospace technologies.
-This notably includes products that have some forms of cryptographic functionality.
-The Export Licensing Unit is the division within the Irish Department of Business, Enterprise and Innovation that is responsible for managing controls on exports of dual-use items and other restricted exports, such as those destined for countries to which trade sanctions apply.
+The Trade Licensing and Control Unit within the Department of Enterprise, Trade and Employment is responsible for managing controls on exports of dual-use items and other restricted exports.

 Typical transactional structures

 The following transactions structures are commonly used by foreign investors establishing a presence in Ireland.